-We have audited the accompanying consolidated balance sheets of International Surf Resorts, Inc. (a development stage company) as of December 31, 2007 and 2006 and the related consolidated statements of operations, stockholders' equity, and cash flows for the year ended December 31, 2007 and for the periods from inception (December 4, 2006) through December 31, 2006 and 2007.
+We have audited the accompanying consolidated balance sheets of International Surf Resorts, Inc. (a development stage company) as of December 31, 2008 and 2007 and the related consolidated statements of operations, stockholders' equity, and cash flows for the years then ended and for the period from inception (December 4, 2006) through December 31, 2008.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.